How Strait of Hormuz Closure Triggers Oil Shock, LPG Risk & Rupee Fall In India

 The Global Cascade: Everything It Touches

 Most people hear "oil crisis" and think of petrol prices.
-The actual cascade is far broader and hits harder and faster than most people expect.
+The actual cascade is far broader.

 Asia Is Already Paying the Price

-Bangladesh~95% energy importsUniversities closed; markets shut by 6pm; half-cylinder LPG refills onlyNear energy emergency.
-Projected GDP impact: recession-like.
-Cooking gas rationing continues.
+Bangladesh~95% energy importsUniversities closed; markets shut by 6pm; half-cylinder LPG onlyNear energy emergency.
+Cooking gas rationing continues Day 87.
 UN warns of acute hunger if crisis extends to mid-year.
+UK's global food crisis warning directly references nations like Bangladesh.
+A signed deal is an existential priority.

 The Historical Pattern Nobody Wants to Discuss